Crisis support and information

 - Shout is text messaging support service for anyone who is struggling to cope.

-- The Stay Alive app provides practical information and tools to help you stay safe during a crisis.
-You can use it if:
+- The Stay Alive app provides practical information and tools to help you, or someone you're worried about, stay safe during a crisis.

 - The DistrACT app is a support tool that provides information and links for people who self-harm or may have suicidal thoughts.